-Bonus tip: Balance your skin’s microbiome by using for ingredients that are proven to help like the powerhouse antioxidant vitamin B3.
+Bonus tip: Balance your skin’s microbiome by using ingredients that are proven to help, like the powerhouse antioxidant vitamin B3 (you'll find it on skincare ingredient lists as "Niacinamide").
 When applied topically, vitamin B3 has also been shown to repair our skin’s barrier function (healthy barrier function = healthy skin).

 2) Exfoliating the daylily way:

 Exfoliating doesn’t mean you need to reach for an abrasive scrub each time you wash your face.
-In fact, harsh scrubs can perpetuate inflammation in areas that you are experiencing breakouts - keeping inflammation low so our skin can heal is super important!
+Harsh scrubs can perpetuate inflammation in areas where you are experiencing breakouts - keeping inflammation low so our skin can heal is super important!

 So how do we exfoliate without triggering excess inflammation?
-Look for products that contain fruit enzymes which are non-abrasive and are able to exfoliate inside your pores (fun fact: we shed skin cells INSIDE our pores too).
+Look for products that contain enzymes which are non-abrasive and can exfoliate inside your pores (fun fact: we shed skin cells INSIDE our pores too).

 3) Hydrating your skin:

-While hydration is a key component to any skincare routine, your hydrating products should be boosted with other acne fighting ingredients.
-Look for hydrators that contain antibacterial and soothing ingredients alongside the hydrating properties (our Acne & Oil Balancing Mask is a perfect example).
+While hydration is a key component of any skincare routine, your hydrating products should be boosted with other acne-fighting ingredients.
+Look for hydrators that contain antibacterial and soothing ingredients alongside their hydrating properties (our Comfrey & Willow Bark Hydrating Toner is a perfect example).